The Story of Ray Markman – Part 4

 “No problem.
 Ain’t you bored?”

 Harbinger is suddenly agitated.
 “I get to ze point.
-As you know, Mr. Markman has always been a man with many ideas und he proposed one campaign after another to his new employer.
-I have no data to explain reasons but his superior denied most all of his proposals.
+As you know, Mr. Markman hass always been a man with many ideas und he proposes one campaign after another to his new employer.
+I have no data to explain reasons but his superior denied—he denied perhaps all of his proposals.
 I am told, ‘he svatted ze ideas like flies.’”

 Harbinger places a sheet from his notes on the desk.
 It tells the story of a meeting between Markman and his boss.
 The highlighted sentence reads, ‘Ray, this has got your thumb prints all over it.’
 Harbinger clears his throat.
 “Certainly it casts doubt on his quote, ‘I never worked a day in my life.’”